Author:

 We are interested in understanding the protein synthesis machinery in eukaryotes.
 The genetic information encoded in messenger RNA is translated into proteins by large ribonucleoprotein complex called ribosomes.
 The main research question of our studies is: How the function of eukaryotic ribosomes is determined by their structure?

 To answer this question, we use a variety of methods from genetics, biochemistry and cell biology.
-In ongoing research, we explore the function of both ribosomal proteins and chemical modifications in ribosomal RNA.
-Among the ribosomal proteins, our emphasis is on eukaryotic proteins, which are important for the formation of contacts between ribosomal subunits.
-These contacts, called intersubunit bridges, ensure correct interaction and communication of ribosomal subunits during translation initiation and elongation steps.
-Among the many modifications of ribosomal RNA, we investigate those located at the functional centres of the ribosome and in the intersubunit region.
+Ongoing projects focus on ribosomal proteins (r-proteins) and the function of chemical modifications in ribosomal RNA (rRNA).
+Among the r-proteins, our emphasis is on eukaryotic proteins which are important for the formation of contacts between subunits of the ribosome.
+These contacts, called intersubunit bridges, ensure correct interaction and communication between ribosomal subunits during translation initiation and elongation steps.
+Of the many modifications present in rRNA, we are investigating those that are located in the functional centres of the ribosome and in the intersubunit region.

 Kisly I, Tamm T. (2023) Archaea/eukaryote-specific ribosomal proteins - guardians of a complex structure.
 Comput Struct Biotechnol J. 21:1249-1261. doi: 10.1016/j.csbj.2023.01.037